 - Over 20 daily departures with non-stop service to Dallas and Houston

-- Border Entry Airport – allows private and charter aircraft access without first stopping at
+- Border Entry Airport – allows private and charter aircraft access without first stopping at a border city

 - Business reliever airport